agility/CustomFields/README.md

 #### Input Form Customization File Format
 This file is comprised of one or more custom field function declarations and its registration.

 The Content Manager uses [KnockoutJS](http://knockoutjs.com/) for declaritive bindings, automatic ui refresh, dependancy tracking, and templating.
-While you don't need to use knockout to build a custom field, you will still likely interface with Content Manager knockout objects such as *contentItem* and *fieldBinding*.
+While you don't need to use knockout to build a custom field, you will still likely interface with Content Manager knockout observable objects such as *contentItem* and *fieldBinding*.
 It is recommended to have a basic understanding of how Knockout observables work.

 **Boilerplate Custom Field Function Declaration:**
 ```javascript